HMS Royal Oak (1809): War of 1812

 Lockyer deployed the boats in three divisions, of which he led one.
 Captain Montresor of the gun-brig Manly commanded the second, and Captain Roberts of Meteor commanded the third.
 After rowing for 36 hours, the British met the Americans at St. Joseph's Island.
 On 13 December 1814, the British attacked the one-gun schooner USS Sea Horse.
 On the morning of the 14th, the British engaged the Americans in a short, violent battle.

 The British captured the entire American force, including the tender, USS Alligator, and five gunboats.
 The British lost 17 men killed and 77 wounded; Royal Oak had only one man wounded. then evacuated the wounded.
 In 1821 the survivors of the flotilla shared in the distribution of head-money arising from the capture of the American gun-boats and sundry bales of cotton.
 In 1847 the Admiralty issued a clasp (or bar) marked "14 Dec.
 Boat Service 1814" to survivors of the boat service who claimed the clasp to the Naval General Service Medal.

 In support of the attack on New Orleans, sixty Royal Marines from Royal Oak were disembarked.
 One of these men was killed in action on 8 January 1815, as a force of marines, sailors, and soldiers of the 85th Regiment of Foot commanded by Colonel William Thornton successfully assaulted American positions on the west bank of the Mississippi.
 The naval contingent was under the command of Commander Rowland Money, of Trave, who was severely wounded in the attack.

+After the end of the War of 1812, she returned to Great Britain, arriving at Portsmouth on 30 May 1815.